Gremlins (franchise): Gremlins 2: The New Batch (1990)

 Gremlins 2: The New Batch, the sequel to Gremlins, was released on June 15, 1990.
 Like the first film, it was directed by Dante, with Charles S. Haas writing the screenplay.
-Galligan, Cates, Keye Luke and Dick Miller reprise their roles.
+Galligan, Cates, Keye Luke, Dick Miller and Jackie Joseph reprise their roles, with Mandel once again voicing Gizmo.

-Future
+Untitled Gremlins (2028)

 In January 2013, Vulture reported that Warner Bros. was negotiating with Steven Spielberg's Amblin Entertainment to reboot the Gremlins franchise.
 Seth Grahame-Smith was tapped to produce, alongside David Katzenberg.
 However, Grahame-Smith has since stated that the project has been put on hold.
 In November 2015, Zach Galligan confirmed that the third film will be a sequel and not a reboot.

-In a December 2016 interview with Bleeding Cool, Galligan said that Chris Columbus had been "aggressively working on a Gremlins 3", which had writer Carl Ellsworth on board.
+In a December 2016 interview with Bleeding Cool, Galligan said that Chris Columbus had been "aggressively working on a third Gremlins movie", which had writer Carl Ellsworth on board.
 A 2017 interview with Columbus discussed his "twisted and dark" script which explored the idea that has been on the fans' minds for a long time: "If all the gremlins come from getting Gizmo wet and feeding his mogwai offspring after midnight, should Gizmo be eliminated?"
 In November 2020, Columbus stated that CGI would not be used for the gremlins and that traditional puppets and animatronics would continue to be used.

 In January 2025, it was reported by Deadline that Warner Bros. was developing a third Gremlins movie written and directed by Chris Columbus who was also writing a sequel to The Goonies.
 On April 11, 2025, a sequel was confirmed by Warner Bros.
 On November 6, 2025, it was reported that the second sequel has a release date of November 19, 2027.
 The script will be co-written by Columbus, Zach Lipovsky and Adam Stein.
+In September 2026, the film was delayed to October 6, 2028.

 Other media

-Television series
+Animated prequel series

-The animated Gremlins series debuted with the launch of Max on May 23, 2023.
+The CGI animated prequel series Gremlins: Secrets of the Mogwai debuted with the launch of HBO Max on May 23, 2023.
 Serving as a prequel to the films, the series focuses on the young Sam Wing and his adventures with Gizmo.